bOneKop/cucumber-testcafe/README.md

 # cucumber-testcafe
-A demo to test web、android、IOS browser in cucumber-testcafe
+A demo to test web、android、IOS browser by cucumber-testcafe
 ## framework setting
 ```
 1, cucumber and testcafe remoteconnect